lammps/lammps/doc/src/Developer_write_pair.rst

 information of the atoms may be directly available and thus communication steps may be need to collect data from ghost atoms of neighboring subdomains or send data to ghost atoms for application during the pairwise computation.

+Specifically, two communication patterns are needed: a "reverse communication" and a "forward communication".
+The reverse communication collects data added to "ghost" atoms from neighboring sub-domains and sums it to their corresponding "local" atoms.
+This communication is only required and thus executed when the ``Force::newton_pair`` setting is 1 (i.e. :doc:`newton on <newton>`, the default).
+The forward communication is used to copy computed per-atom data from "local" atoms to their corresponding "ghost" atoms in neighboring sub-domains.

 For this we will look at how the embedding term of the :doc:`embedded atom potential EAM <pair_eam>` is implemented in LAMMPS.
+The complete implementation of this pair style can be found in the files ``src/MANYBODY/pair_eam.cpp`` and ``src/MANYBODY/pair_eam.h`` of the LAMMPS source code.

 Allocating additional per-atom storage
 """"""""""""""""""""""""""""""""""""""